-Check out this report by MarketingSherpa on personalized subject lines if you still need some convincing.
+Check out this report by MarketingSherpa on personalized subject lines and this article on 21 cold email subject lines that get responses if you still need some convincing.

 However, I must add here that you shouldn’t overdo it.
 As digital marketing expert, Prateek Shah says, “Personalization in subject lines and content helps, but following the same pattern bores people.”
 So keep trying new things.
 Don’t stick to one pattern.
 But personalize whenever it makes sense.